 Nutrition and Exercise Plan: Sometimes what we eat and drink can affect our energy levels, which might impact depression symptoms.
 Your doctor or nutritionist can help you plan meals and snacks that work best for you.

-Prayer and Meditation: Faith is a great way to remain strong and hopeful when struggling with depression.Medication can help manage the physical side effects of #depression and other mental illnesses. #mentalhealth Click To Tweet
+Prayer: Faith is a great way to remain strong and hopeful when struggling with depression.Medication can help manage the physical side effects of #depression and other mental illnesses. #mentalhealth Click To Tweet

 What’s the Next Step?